20th Annual exhibition

-Welcome to the annual Washburn University Outdoor Sculpture Exhibition.
-This show features a variety of artistic expressions and demonstrates the university's continued commitment to the aesthetic and cultural enhancement of its campus.
+We invite you to enjoy the 20th Annual Washburn University Outdoor Sculpture Exhibition.
+The show features a variety of artistic expressions and demonstrates the university's continued commitment to the aesthetic and cultural enhancement of its campus.

-In addition to the five sculptures on the University campus, two works also are featured at the Washburn Institute of Technology campus, 5724 S.W.
+In addition to the five sculptures on the Washburn University main campus, two works also are featured at the Washburn Institute of Technology campus, 5724 S.W.
 Huntoon St.

 Statement from juror

 One of the rewards for being a juror is having the opportunity to see a vast array of art from various parts of the country.
 This year’s applicant pool offered a lively assembly of sculptures from all over the US, and surprisingly, two international artist was represented.
 In reviewing the images, I was struck by the wide variety of mediums, and the diverse, captivating, challenging, and provocative assortment of artistic viewpoints.
 I enjoyed the originality of the works submitted for this exhibition, and appreciated the artists ability to experiment with a variety of styles and technical executions.
 All were captivating, and thus it made my job of choosing works for this exhibition especially challenging.

 In choosing sculptures for an outdoor exhibition at Washburn University I considered a coherence of forms and looked for engaging content.
 The works chosen offered an insight into a variety of creative approaches.
 Lastly, parts of this exhibition offer something that is sorely needed in our society at a time when today’s news is filled with depression and negativity; it offers a lyrical, exuberant, humorous, and enlivening celebration of the creative process at its best.

 I have enjoyed reviewing the body of works submitted for consideration in this exhibition.
 I also congratulate the artists whose works will adorn the campus of Washburn University over the next year.
 As you stroll through campus, consider the rich creative testimony of the artists and the stories they tell.